mitmat/eurocordexr/README.md

   - can deal with non-standard calendars (360, noleap) and interpolate them
   - get and check list of EURO-CORDEX .nc files: `get_inventory()`

+Alternatives:

+The [stars](https://cran.r-project.org/web/packages/stars/index.html) and [terra](https://cran.r-project.org/web/packages/terra/index.html) (previously raster) packages can be used similarly, although the functionality for rotated pole grids and non-standard calendars might be different.

 ## Installation